 For it is futile to do good if one does not want people to know about it.– Chrétien de Troyes

 In a world where knights are constantly going about looking for adventures (code for ‘a chance to prove how utterly awesome I am’), they must also seek out witnesses to their glorious triumphs.
 It is also acceptable to retain a token to prove their tale’s truth.
 Yvain tells all he rescues: “Tell them you were saved by The Knight with the Lion.”
-He’s also very distressed when a foe is buried before he has a chance to snag a scarf or something; how else will he prove his victory?
+He’s also distressed when a foe is buried before he has a chance to snag a scarf; how else will he prove his victory?
 Even Sir Kay jests:

 I agree with the coward, who is quite justified in praising and boasting about himself, because he’ll not find anyone else to lie for him.
 If he doesn’t speak of it, who will?– Sir Kay

 Do good things in the sight of others.
 Or else start your own rumors, if no one else is around to do that for you.